OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

   - Copy admin translations folder views/admin as views/admin_twig.

   - Use OXID's `Smarty to Twig Converter <https://github.com/OXID-eSales/smarty-to-twig-converter>`__ to convert the module's templates from smarty to twig.
-Read the converter repo's README.md, it contains information aboout differences between OXID's smarty and twig templates.

   - After conversion, you will have the converted twig templates beside the smarty ones.
     For module own templates, you need to register them in the module's metadata.php for now.
 Keep in mind that this is only